antrea-io/antrea/docs/antctl.md

 ### Showing or changing log verbosity level

-Starting from version 0.10.0, Antrea supports showing or changing the log verbosity level of Antrea Controller or Agent using the `antctl log-level` command.
-The command can only run locally inside the `antrea-controller` or `antrea-agent` container.
+Starting from version 0.10.0, Antrea supports showing or changing the log verbosity level of Antrea Controller or Antrea Agent using the `antctl log-level` command.
+Starting from version 1.5, Antrea supports showing or changing the log verbosity level of the Flow Aggregator using the `antctl log-level` command.
+The command can only run locally inside the `antrea-controller`, `antrea-agent` or `flow-aggregator` container.

 The following command prints the current log verbosity level: